apache/openwhisk-wskdeploy/specification/README.md

 # Package Specification

-Portions of the OpenWhisk Packaging Specification, for convenience, are made available here in Markdown/HTML format.
-The canonical source for the specification is in PDF format and can be found within the [archive](archive) directory.
+The majority of the OpenWhisk Packaging Specification, for convenience, is made available here in Markdown/HTML format.
+The canonical source for all versions of the specification is in PDF format and can be found within the [archive](archive) directory.

 #### Notational Conventions